alfred32-dev/alfred32-dev/README.md

+Here’s a refined, professional update of your GitHub README based on your CV, current interests, and requested tone.
+It keeps things clean, focused, and well-aligned with your evolving expertise:

+---

 # Hey there!
-I'm Alfred, a **Software Engineer**
+I'm Alfred — **Software Engineer**

-I help businesses streamline their operations by translating company requirements into functional, scalable software experiences.
-Angular V19 is my go-to framework for web applications.
-I find it powerful and efficient.
-I use it alongside Nodejs, React, MongoDB and PostgreSQL.
-To develop APIs, I also use C#, .NET core.
+**Full-Stack Developer** | **Cloud & DevOps Enthusiast** | **Autonomous Systems Explorer**

+I design and build scalable software that helps businesses streamline operations and deliver real-world impact.
+Angular (v19) is my framework of choice for crafting rich web experiences.
+I also work with Node.js, C# (.NET Core), React, MongoDB, and PostgreSQL to deliver full-stack solutions.
+On the cloud side, I deploy with Firebase, Azure, and Docker.

 ---

-##  Currently Diving Into
+## 🔍 Currently Exploring

-- **Deep learning recommender systems** using neural networks
+* **Autonomous AI agents** — developing and integrating intelligent AI agents into real-world applications vs * **Neural-based recommender systems** using deep learning techniques

 ---

-## Tech Arsenal
+## 🛠 Tech Arsenal

 <table>
   <tr>